tomvanbraeckel/yamcs.github.com/docs/studio/Actions.md

 permalink: /docs/studio/Actions/
 ---

-Widgets have a **Actions** property which is used to trigger actions upon user interaction.
+Widgets have an **Actions** property which is used to trigger actions upon user interaction.
 The common case is to associate Actions with [Control Widgets](/docs/studio/Control_Widgets/), but in principle it can be made to work with other widgets as well.

 ![Sample Action](/assets/studio/open-opi-action.png){: .center-image }